UM-ARM-Lab/Plant-Selector/README.md

 ![Gif of example](images_gifs/publishing_selector_example.gif)

+Selection Tips:
+* Rviz is sometimes weird and you need to be somewhat close up to make the selection.
+If you are super zoomed out in rviz, not all points in the selected region will be published for some reason.
+* When selecting a weed, make sure to get a full view of the weed including the dirt next to it.
+The algorithms should attempt to go for the larger weed if there are multiple in selection, but for best results just select one weed.
+* When selecting a branch, just select the region around the branch.
+The depth filters should remove background noise and hopefully grab the points of interest.

 ### MainPanel
 Main Panel is used when the user wants to change how they select, change plant selection (weed/branch), or execute the current robot plan.